-Volvo XC60 SUV - Reliability & safety
+Volvo XC60 review - Reliability & safety

 The Volvo XC60 took class honours when tested by Euro NCAP, thanks to Volvo’s safety know-how and innovative technology.
+Volvo has a reasonable track record for customer satisfaction, although when it comes to reliability specifically, it falters somewhat.

 Volvo XC60 reliability